archishmagoli/College_App/README.md

    * ```calendar.html``` - user interface code for viewing monthly calendars and adding/deleting events.

 * ```mycolleges``` - includes default Django files.
 Also includes (in the ```templates``` folder):
    * ```mycolleges.html``` - contains code for the interface the user will see when trying to add Safety, Reach, or Match schools to their college list on the page.
+Users can also choose to add a new college to either of the three school lists on the page.
+   * ```update_college.html``` User is directed to this page if they decide to modify a college in any list.
+   * ```remove_college.html``` - User is directed to this page if they decide to delete a college from any list.

 * ```path2college``` - includes default Django files.
 Also includes (in the ```templates``` folder):
    * ```path2college.html``` - user interface code; shows options for adding GPA, test scores, and other important information that would be important to know on the path to college.